Quarry Lane Open Scrimmage 1

 - Speech Doc is mandated.
 Please set up an email chain before the round starts and send all your cards for each speech.

-- Just a clarification, I found many teams confused with this part.
-Speed is okay with me (ie: normal high school/college spreading, so don't read spreading theory against your opponent.), but be clear and be slower at the tag and analytics.
+- Speed is okay with me (ie: normal high school/college spreading, so don't read spreading theory against your opponent pls. it's dumb.)
+Just be clear and be slower at the tag and analytics.
+(Notice English is my second language.)
 Quality>Quantity.
-(Notice English is my second language.
-I also spread in debate, but I think spreading ≠ you can be unclear.
-If you decide to mumble through the cards, I will still go through your speech doc, but I will take off your speaker points.)

 - I have no offense with any argument.
+I had run antro and death k myself.
 You may say, "human extinction is good" or "xx country is evil."
 At least you should follow the structure of "author+claim+warrants+data+impact."

-- (MS rounds) Collapsing is important: I found many teams choose to go for all the things they have at the beginning to the end for both aff and neg. pls don't do that
+- (MS/Novice rounds) Collapsing is important: I found many teams choose to go for all the things they have at the beginning to the end for both aff and neg, but none of the flow is fully developed. pls don't do that

 For policy specific: